 Companion Rescue Course – During winter conditions the course venue will be decided closer to the time depending on snow conditions.
 However the initial meeting point will be at the Ogwen Valley Visitor Centre, Ogwen Valley, North Wales.

 Avalanche Transceiver Course – Are provided all year round, we use a variety of non mountain venues in Snowdonia and on Anglesey.

 Who is this course suitable for?

-This 1 day companion search and rescue skills course is essential for back country skiers, boarders, snow shoers and hikers, as well as winter mountain leaders.
+All modules are essential for back country skiers, boarders, snow shoers and hikers, as well as winter mountain leaders.

 Ideally you will already have attended some form of avalanche awareness training, giving you basic underpinning knowledge of the cornerstones of safe winter planning and travel.
 You should also have the skills to travel safely on foot, with or without crampons, over a variety of terrain and snow types in mountain terrain during the course.